facebook

 Open Positions

-There are few openings in my group for motivated students who are interested in doing Ph.D. or MS or Master-project (of minimum one-semester) in one of the research topics.
-Interested candidate can apply by sending (i) CV and (ii) a letter of motivation to my e-mail-id: a.chattopadhyay-at-iiitb.ac.in (please read the project descriptions before applying).
+There are openings in my group for motivated students who are interested in doing a Ph.D. or Master-project (for a minimum of one semester) in one of the research topics.
+Interested candidates can apply by sending (i) a CV and (ii) a letter of motivation to my e-mail-id: a.chattopadhyay-at-iiitb.ac.in (please read the project descriptions before applying).